 We are very active in sled-dog sports.
-All of our adult dogs have FCI approved working results from sprints and mid-distance sled dog races and Noel has a working result from Norway (single-mushing on snow).
-We also like to ski with our dogs, alltough us people are not so good in skiing :)
+All of our adult dogs have FCI approved working results from sprints and mid-distance sled dog races.
+We have been racing abroad too & gained the norwegian working result for some of our dogs.

-We attend a lot of dog shows too and our dogs have done "quite well" ;) We have European winner, Speciality winner, first Nordic Show Champion of all breeds in Finland, International champions, Res-bis baby, champions of many countries and so on...
+We attend a lot of dog shows too and our dogs have done "quite well".
+We have European winner, speciality winners, first Nordic Show Champion of all breeds in Finland, International champions, champions of many countries, best in show-placements and so on...

 I think that dog shows is mostly a hobby nowdays, but an excellent breed-type example does well under every judge.
 Shows is also a good place to test the dogs mentality in small halls with a lot of different type of dogs and crowd.

 Our dogs live as a part of our daily life.
 We want to keep the amount of our dogs quite little, becouse we want to give daily each of our dogs their own special time.
 They have their own kennels outdoors and we have a big fenced yard.
 Always at least 1-2 of them sleep indoors with us.